saforem2/l2hmc-qcd/README.md

     - DDP
     - Horovod
     - DeepSpeed

+The main entry point is [`src/l2hmc/main.py`](./src/l2hmc/main.py), which contains  the logic for running an end-to-end `Experiment`.

+An [`Experiment`](./src/l2hmc/experiment/) consists of the following sub-tasks:

+1. Training
+2. Evaluation
+3. HMC (for comparison and to measure model improvement)

 **All** configuration options can be dynamically overridden via the CLI at runtime, and we can specify our desired `framework` and `backend` combination via: